Outbound Exchange: Frequently Asked Questions

 - What is the requirement for exchange?

-3) Undergraduate students should have completed study for at least a year at Fisher College to apply.
-(Planning in your first year and applying in your second/third year at Fisher is recommended.)
+- You should have completed study for at least a year at Fisher College to apply.
+(Planning in your first year and applying in your second/third year at Fisher is recommended.
+You cannot go abroad on your graduating term.)

-4) Undergraduate students must complete pre-requisites of Economics 2001.1: Principles of Microeconomics and 2002.1: Principles of Macroeconomics, Statistics 1430: Statistics for the Business Sciences, and Accounting 2200: Introduction To Accounting I and 2300: Introduction to Accounting II, before departure.
+- You must complete pre-requisites of Economics 2001.1: Principles of Microeconomics and 2002.1: Principles of Macroeconomics, Statistics 1430: Statistics for the Business Sciences, and Accounting 2200: Introduction To Accounting I and 2300: Introduction to Accounting II, before departure.
+If not completed, you will be withdrawn from the program at your own cost.

 NOTICE: The Ohio State University does not allow students who have records of felonies and sexual offenses or who are on disciplinary probation to participate in Ohio State University sponsored programs.
 In accordance with this policy, all students who have accepted their participation for the International Students Exchange program will be required to go through a disciplinary check by the Office of Student Conduct.
 Disciplinary probation does not include academic misconduct as defined in the Ohio State Universities’ Code of Student Conduct.
 Should the check reveal that you are on disciplinary probation, your application will become nullified and your acceptance rescinded.
 If you are found on disciplinary probation after you have paid your $150 application fee, the application fee will not be refunded and you will be charged a $200 cancelation fee.